Learn

 Example: grammar needs context too

-Grammar is often harder to retain when it is reduced to one rule.
+Grammar is often hard to retain when it is reduced to one rule.

 For example: